 Chobits is an anime series based on a manga series written by CLAMP.
-The manga was serialized in Japan between February 2001 and November 2002.
 The anime adaptation began airing on Japan on April 2, 2002; the final episode of the series aired on September 24, 2002.

 I first heard about Chobits when my sister was telling me about the series.
 When I became the Anime editor for BellaOnline, this was one of the titles I checked out through the King County Library System when I was first starting to write for the site.
 My husband and I were impressed enough by what we saw that we later purchased our own copy of the Chobits Complete Collection DVD box set before Geneon went out of business.

 Chobits is set in an alternate present day, where a popular item for people to own is a Persocom.
-A Persocom is an android that looks like a realistic human and can be used as a personal computer; while the majority of Perocoms appear to be female, there are a few male Persocoms that are occasionally seen in the background.
+A Persocom is an android that looks like a realistic human and can be used as a personal computer.
+While the majority of Persocoms appear to be female, there are a few male Persocoms that are occasionally seen in the background.

 When the Persocom is activated, all she can say is the word “Chi,” so this is what Hideki decides to name her.
-Hideki’s neighbor, Hiromu Shinbo, tries to help Hideki figure out how to make Chi work; what Shinbo discovers is there is no operating system loaded into Chi.
+Hideki’s neighbor, Hiromu Shinbo, tries to help Hideki figure out how to make Chi work.
+In the process, Shinbo discovers is there is no operating system loaded into Chi.

 Since seeing the anime, I have read all eight volumes that were released for the Chobits manga series.
 Overall, I was rather impressed by how faithfully the anime followed the manga.
 Admittedly, the ending between the two mediums is drastically different, but that’s really the most radical change between the two mediums.
 The anime also included some filler episodes with stories that were not in the manga; however, the amount of filler episodes really wasn’t large enough to distract from the overarching story.

-Admittedly, there is some “fanservice” included in the series, especially in regards to Chi.
+Admittedly, there is some “fanservice” included in the series, especially with Chi.
 Fortunately, the “fanservice” is just one of several elements that are used in the show, and it isn’t too terribly “in your face.”

 Chobits and Controversy